RuiChen12/RuiChen12.github.io/essays/SmartQuestion.md

 From these examples, we learn that smart questions lead to smart answers.
 A vague or poorly formed question may still get an answer, but it is less likely to be helpful or efficient.
 On the other hand, a well-structured question attracts high-quality responses, saves time, and helps the entire community.
 For software engineers, mastering the skill of asking smart questions is just as important as writing good code.

-This essay was written with assistance from ChatGPT, which was used to refine wording, improve clarity, and structure the content.
+This essay was written with assistance from ChatGPT, which was used to refine wording, improve clarity, and structure the content.....